rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-linux.md

 server, see [Install the Cloud Backup agent (Windows)](/how-to/rackspace-cloud-backup-install-the-agent-on-windows) for parallel instructions.
-To schedule and configure backups after the agent is installed, see [Create a Backup with Cloud Backup](/how-to/rackspace-cloud-backup-create-a-backup-0).
+To schedule and configure backups after the agent is installed, see [Create a Backup](/how-to/rackspace-cloud-backup-create-a-backup-0).

 **Note:** You can use Cloud Backup on almost any Linux server in the Rackspace Cloud.
 Exceptions are FreeBSD 9 (not supported) and Debian 5